abdinasir600s-a11y/OIBSIP_Android_Task5_StopWatch/README.md

 </p>

 ## 1. Overview
 This is a native Android application that functions like a classic handheld stopwatch.
 It measures the time elapsed between activation and deactivation with centisecond precision.
-The app uses a clean, modern interface and is fully responsive.
+The app uses a clean, modern interface optimized for Android phone screens.

 ## 2. Internship Information
 * **Organization:** Oasis Infobyte